-- Corporation for Public Broadcasting (CPB) funding from Congress will again be level for FY17 and FY18.
+- Corporation for Public Broadcasting (CPB) funding from Congress will again be level for FY18 and FY19.
 The allocation to CPB has remained at the same level since FY13.
 With inflation, the continued level funding will mean less support to stations.
-In FY16, CPB funds made up only 10% of total station revenue.
-CPB is asking Congress for the same allocation for FY19. - An upcoming change in leadership at the University of Montana is a cause for concern moving forward into the new fiscal year.
-For the past several years, institutional support from the University of Montana has decreased and continues to impact MTPR's operational and personnel budgets.
+In FY16, CPB funds made up only 10% of total MTPR station revenue.
+CPB is asking Congress for the same allocation for FY20. - An upcoming change in leadership at the University of Montana and revenue issues are causes for concern moving forward into the new year.
+Seth Bodnar, an executive at GE, will take over as UM's president in 2018. - Due to enrollment issues, the University of Montana has been going through a prioritization review of academic and administrative programs and offerings.
+While the Broadcast Media Center, home to Montana Public Radio and MontanaPBS, has made it through the first review of the prioritization committee, there are questions marks about funding from the University's state appropriation.
+Roughly 18% of MTPR funding comes from the University appropriation. - For the past several years, institutional support from the University of Montana has decreased and continues to impact MTPR's operational and personnel budgets.
 The base-budget cuts are not likely to be restored and further cuts may be possible.
 MTPR continues to look at ways to reduce program and personnel costs.
-Some personnel lines were moved from state budgets to gift accounts to make up for the cuts. - After a national search, a new director of the Broadcast Media Center was selected at the beginning of FY17.
-Some fundraising efforts such as variety of grants for Montana Public Radio (MTPR) have now been able to move forward. - During FY16, the MTPR development director served as BMC interim director following the retirement of long-time director William Marcus.
-Those duties came at the expense of a focus on major and planned giving that has the potential to be a growing segment of MTPR's revenue plan.
-We look forward to the development director returning full focus to those efforts for FY17. - A new manager of corporate support began at MTPR in FY16.
-His focus on business cultivation, business education and ratings review has been a great addition and asset to the station.
-The underwriting staff has made increases in the underwriting revenue to reach their larger goals for FY17 and help offset cuts to UM institutional support.
+Some personnel lines were moved from state budgets to gift accounts to make up for the cuts.
+There is a real possibility of additional cuts coming as the University continues to look at ways to downsize.